-6.2.
-Belt weighing devices vary substantially in accuracy according to their principle of operation, construction and installation.
+A5.2 Belt weighing devices vary substantially in accuracy according to their principle of operation, construction, and installation.
 The Organisation Internationale de Métrologie Légale (OIML) has classified those intended for commercial use into three classes as per the Table below.
 Good practice is considered to be class 0.5.

-Table 15: Accuracy of belt weighers
+Table A5.4: Accuracy of belt weighers

-Class Percentage of the mass of the totalized load for:

-Initial verification In-service
+Class Percentage of the mass of the totalized load for: Initial verification Percentage of the mass of the totalized load for: In-service

 0.5 0.25 0.5

 1 0.5 1.0

 2 1.0 2.0

-6.3.
-There is an international recommendation from OIML that specifies the metrological and technical requirements for belt conveyor equipment.
-This provides standardised requirements and test procedures for evaluating this equipment in a uniform and traceable way.93
+A5.3 There is an international recommendation from OIML that specifies the metrological and technical requirements for belt conveyor equipment.
+This

-6.4.
-Please note regular calibration is an integral part of the quality assurance of all weighing devices.
+- provides standardised requirements and test procedures for evaluating this equipment in a uniform and traceable way.92 - A5.4 Please note regular calibration is an integral part of the quality assurance of all weighing devices.
 It is recommended that, where possible, inaccuracies from excessive tension or stiffness in the belt, irregular loading, or installation too close to non-weighing rollers should be avoided.
 Guidance for the calibration of stand-alone electronic weighing devices can be found on the OIML website.